farrelleoin93/unum-challenge/README.md

 ### Changes to wireframes
 - After viewing and testing the website on different devices I decided to change the layout on tablet devices to be the same as mobile devices.
 I felt that this was more visually appealing.
+- I decided not to add the question mark feature to the navbar as I felt it was unnecessary.

 ## <a name="technologies">Technologies</a>